Pauls Valley, Oklahoma: History

 A U.S. courthouse was built in 1895.
 The first white school in Indian Territory was established, and brick buildings were built downtown.
 In 1909, the streets were bricked.
 Today, Pauls Valley has more brick streets—17986 sqyd—than any other town in the United States.

 From 1948–1954, Pauls Valley was home to the Pauls Valley Raiders, a minor league baseball team.
 The Pauls Valley Raiders were a member of the Class D Sooner State League and an affiliate of the New York Giants (1952–1953).
 The Pauls Valley Raiders played at Wacker Park.

 When the Santa Fe Railway discontinued its Lone Star route in 1979, the 1905 building fell into disuse.
 By 1985, the railroad had obtained a permit to raze the old depot.
 Adrienne Grimmet, who was then president of the Pauls Valley Historical Society, started a campaign to save the old structure.
 Her efforts resulted in the city's buying the depot and turning it over to the historical society for conversion into a museum.
 Individuals donated their time and skills, and local businesses either donated or discounted the cost of materials to perform the necessary renovations, which began in 1991.

 In 1999, Amtrak began its Heartland Flyer service between Oklahoma City and Fort Worth, passing through Pauls Valley.
 City officials agreed to build a new waiting room for Amtrak passengers adjacent to the old depot.
 The new Pauls Valley station has a climate-controlled waiting area and restrooms, but is unstaffed, having no ticketing or baggage handling facilities.
 It also has a 10-car parking lot outside.
 The architecture was designed to be compatible with the old Santa Fe-style building.

 The Oklahoma Cartoonists Hall of Fame, located in the Toy and Action Figure Museum, was opened in Pauls Valley in 2005.

+Pauls Valley High School shooting

+On April 7, 2026, a shooting occurred at Pauls Valley High School in Oklahoma.
+20-year-old Victor Lee Hawkins attempted to shoot a person in the lobby before being tackled by principal Kirk Moore, who was shot once in the leg.
+Hawkins had extensively researched the Columbine massacre and planned to kill students and staff, then himself.

+Moore was celebrated as a hero after the shooting, and Pauls Valley High School students elected him prom king on April 17, ten days after the shooting.